marvinlam2000/Wireshark_Project/README.md

 # Wireshark Project

 ## Objective
-This project is to demonstrate how you can use Wireshark to sniff credentials over Telnet.
-It's just a proof of concept that Telnet is not secure.
+This project is to demonstrate how you can use Wireshark to use Wireshark.

 ### Skills Learned